ericwarren9/ST-558-Project-3/College 1 year to 3 years -- Some college or technical school.md

     ## Linear Discriminant Analysis 0.3430269
     ## Support Vector Classifier    0.4175649

-As we can see here the best model for our data in this situation is the Logistic Regression model.
+As we can see here the best model for our data for the highest education level of College 1 year to 3 years – Some college or technical school is the Logistic Regression model.